A-Stecka/tol-calen-character-sheet-2021/README.md

   - The die roll result is 2.
   - The final Initiative value is 7.

-- **Receive and heal damage, and expend and restore Energy**: The amount of damage and Energy used is determined by the Game Master.
+- **Receive and heal damage, expend and restore Energy**: The amount of damage taken and Energy used is determined by the Game Master.
 During healing or Energy restoration, a character’s Health or Energy cannot exceed the base value.
-A character with zero Energy cannot cast spells, and one with zero Health must roll against Death.
+A character with zero Energy cannot cast spells and one with zero Health must roll against Death.

 - **Burn Luck Points**: Burning a Luck Point allows automatic success on a test regardless of the roll result or even without rolling.
-However, burned Luck Points cannot be regained.
+However, burnt Luck Points cannot be regained.

 - **Gain and spend Experience Points**: One Experience Point can be exchanged for one Attribute Point or three Skill Points.

-Players can continue using the same characters across multiple campaigns.
-At the beginning of each new campaign, they have 3 Luck Points and lose any unspent Experience, Attribute, and Skill Points.
-All values for Attributes, Skills, and Equipment remain the same.
+Players can continue using the same character across multiple campaigns.
+At the beginning of each new campaign, they have 3 Luck Points and lose any unspent Experience, Attribute and Skill Points.
+All values for Attributes, Skills and Equipment remain the same.

 The main branch contains the project documentation.
 The application implementation can be found in the app branch.
 -